Tennessee November 28, 2015

 Have you ever heard of little Bell Buckle, Tennessee?
 It’s the Mayberry of ol’ Rocky Top, a place of laughter, southern hospitality, and small town lore.
 Heck, even the name has a legend to it.
 Take a look at what makes Bell Buckle the sweetest little place you’ve ever dreamt of – it’s the place of southern dreams.

 "Historic" Bell Buckle isn't a joke.
-The town is rife with gorgeous homes that speak of long ago.
+The town is full of gorgeous homes that speak of long ago.

-The 39th Webb School Arts & Crafts Fair was held this year, in October.
+The annual Webb School Arts & Crafts Fair is held every year in October.
 The whole town turns out for a festival honoring local artists and their wares.

 This college prep private school is known for fantastic academics and successful graduates.